Naderrrr27/Pokemon-Manager/README.md

 # Pokemon-Manager

-This is a tiny web server built with Go and Gin that lets you view and add caught Pokemon — all stored in memory with no database needed.
+This is a tiny web server built with Go and Gin that lets you view, add, and update caught Pokemon — all stored in memory with no database needed.

 ---